How to Sell Your Ecommerce Company for Top DollarSeptember in Blog

 What’s an FBA Rollup?

 This is where a group of investors buy a bunch of Amazon FBA businesses hoping to both exploit economies of scale by bringing them all together and also capitalizing on low selling multiples.
+There are countless of these rollups now including:

 The premise of these rollups is essentially that ecommerce and FBA businesses are undervalued and the cash flow they’ll get from buying a bunch of them is way bigger than the cost of them.